-Enhance opportunities for collaboration & networking among falls prevention stakeholders
+Enhance opportunities for collaboration & networking among falls prevention partners

 Objectives for Goal #1

-1A: By end of 2024, create opportunities to share innovation and best practices that includes developing a Community of Practice with multidisciplinary stakeholders such as researchers, practitioners, and community members from across the continuum of care through the NCFPC.
+1A: By the end of 2023, create opportunities to share innovation, evaluation results, and best practices that includes developing a Community of Practice with multidisciplinary partners such as researchers, practitioners, and community members from across the continuum of care through the NCFPC.

-- 1A1: By the early 2022, leverage existing coalition meetings to host half-day meeting to spotlight innovation and state and national level best practices including integrating lessons learned and outcomes from the Community of Practice.
+- 1A2: By the end of 2022, leverage existing coalition meetings to host half-day meetings to spotlight innovation and state and national level best practices, including integrating lessons learned and outcomes from the Community of Practice.

-- 1A4: By the end of 2022, integrate evaluation measures and host discussion on how we are moving the needle with FP programs and initiatives.
+- 1A3: By the end of 2022, integrate evaluation measures and host discussion on how we are moving the needle with FP programs and initiatives.

-- 1A5: By the end of 2023, explore a mechanism to engage in state and national learning and sharing opportunities. (e.g. Safe States Alliance, Falls Free, etc.)
+- 1A4: By the end of 2022, and annually thereafter, engage in state and national learning and sharing opportunities (e.g. Safe States Alliance, Falls Free, etc.)

-- 1B1: By the end of 2021, review the process for bidirectional information sharing between state and local coalitions (e.g. annual resources updates, website, events, best practices, speakers, etc.).
+- 1B1: By the end of 2021, review the process for bidirectional information sharing between state and local coalitions.

 - 1B2: By the end of 2021, explore free/low cost technology that can enhance communication between state-regional coalitions and between regional coalitions.

-- 1B4: By the end of 2023, conduct an annual meeting on best practices shared among all regional Falls Prevention Coalitions that aligns with state/national best practices half-day meeting 1A1.
+- 1B4: By the end of 2023, conduct an annual meeting on best practices shared among all regional Falls Prevention Coalitions that aligns with the state/national best practices half-day meeting 1A2.

 1C: By the end of 2022, develop at least 3 new resources that can be tailored for each regional coalition and are adaptable to local/regional needs.

-- 1C1: By the end of 2021, inventory existing material on state coalition site for each regional coalition.
+- 1C1: By the end of 2021, inventory existing material on the state coalition website for each regional coalition.

-- 1C2: By the end of 2021, survey each regional coalition for their awareness, education and advocacy material needs.
+- 1C2: By the end of 2021, collaborate with each regional coalition to understand their awareness, education and advocacy material needs.

-- 1C3: By the end of 2022 find best examples of existing materials based on identified needs, and develop at least 3 new resources that can be tailored for each regional coalition and adaptable to local needs (such as centralized calendar, templates for flyers, brochures, presentation toolkit).
+- 1C3: By the end of 2022, based on needs identified 1C2, develop at least 3 new resources that can be tailored for each regional coalition and adaptable to local needs.

-- 1D2: By the end of 2023, assess available data and crosswalk identified counties.
+- 1D2: By the end of 2022, assess available data on engagement and crosswalk identified counties.

-- 1D4: By the end of 2023, connect limited falls prevention resource counties with new partners.
+- 1D4: By the end of 2023, connect limited falls prevention resource counties with new partners and regional coalitions.

 1E: By the end of 2023, ensure that the state and each regional coalition engages clinical and community providers and caregivers from across the continuum of care.

-- 1E1: By the end of 2023, ensure the integration of the continuum of care definition with the SRPF framework (i.e. make sure that both are in the shared values/guiding principles checklist).
+- 1E1: By the end of 2023, ensure the integration of the continuum of care definition with the SRPF framework.

 - 1E4: By the end of 2023, utilize the SRPF framework (2A) to identify new providers who have not traditionally worked in falls prevention across the continuum of care.